 Gummies aren’t manufactured like oil-based formats.
 A standard gummy process typically includes syrup cooking, mixing, depositing, curing/drying, finishing, and packaging.
 Each step can introduce conditions that quietly accelerate oxidation if the formulation and process weren’t built to protect sensitive oils.

-• Heat exposure can stress oils during cooking and hot processing steps.
+- Heat exposure stresses oils during cooking and hot processing steps.

-• Air incorporation during mixing can introduce oxygen into the system.
+- Air incorporation during mixing introduces oxygen into the system.

-• Extended curing time can leave the product exposed while it sets and dries.
+- Extended curing time leaves the product exposed while it sets and dries.

-• Acidic environments (common in gummies) can destabilize certain oil systems.
+- Acidic environments (common in gummies) destabilize certain oil systems.

-• Moisture dynamics early in production can complicate long-term texture and stability.
+- Moisture dynamics early in production complicate long-term texture and stability.

-That combination is why omega-3 gummies should be treated less like “a gummy with an ingredient added” and more like a stability-driven design project.
+That’s why omega-3 gummies need to be treated less like “a gummy with an ingredient added” and more like a stability-driven design project.

 The decision that sets the entire project: omega-3 format